microsoft/PyCodeGPT/apicoder/README.md

 # Private Library Oriented Code Generation

-This project is the code, data, benchmarks, and models for our paper titled *“When Language Model Meets Private Library”*.
+This project is the code, data, benchmarks, and models for our paper titled [When Language Model Meets Private Library]().

 ---